r7b7/rag-api/README.md

 This is a work in progress, lot of hardcoded stuff to remove.

 # Installation
-1.pip install PyPDF2
+1. pip install PyPDF2
-2.pip install tf-keras
+2. pip install tf-keras
-3.pip install groq
+3. pip install groq
-4.pip install adalflow
+4. pip install adalflow
-5.pip install transformers
+5. pip install transformers

 # Run application
 Run the application using the below command